jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 Note: In some contexts, like Bioconductor, How-to examples are called vignettes -- we consider these to be the same.

-## Aspects of useful how-to examples
+## Characteristics of useful how-to examples

 ### Should cover what your user wants to do!